-Chronic Illness, Terminal Illness, Conscious Dying
+Chronic Illness, Terminal Illness, and Conscious Dying

 DPS 951, 2 units

 The culturally dominant allopathic medical approaches for treating chronic and terminal illnesses are increasingly criticized as being inefficient, cost prohibitive, and failing to contribute to the overall well-being of the patient.
-Students will review the alternatives to traditional practices, reviewing new practices for the training of nurses, doctors, and support personnel working in hospices and hospitals for the chronically ill.
+Students will review the alternatives to traditional practices, reviewing new approaches for the training of nurses, doctors, and support personnel working in hospices and hospitals for the chronically ill.

 Eros, Isolation, and Relationship